Have a look at our frequently asked questions:

 Where does the Careers and Employability Service advertise jobs?

-We have a virtual job shop at http://cumbria.prospects.ac.uk where we advertise local, national and international vacancies aimed at our students and graduates.
-Register and you can search for job vacancies, as well as receive email notifications of new job vacancies matching your saved preferences.
+We have an online job shop on My Career Enriched where we advertise local, national and international vacancies aimed at our students and graduates.
+Activate your account and you can search for job vacancies, as well as receive email notifications of new job vacancies matching your saved preferences.

 We send details to course leaders when the vacancy relates to a specific course and we also use notice boards around the campus.
 We post opportunities on our social media channels (Twitter and Facebook) and have a weekly 'featured opportunity' every Friday on our blog.

 Can the Careers & Employability Service help me find a job using social media/LinkedIn?